 DESCRIPTION: Columbia’s Film Society’s 75-seat venue provides an intimate setting for international and independent cinema, showcasing over 125 films each year.
 The venue hosts the African-American/International Film Festival, Columbia Jewish Film Festival, Native American Film Festival, Latin American Film Festival, and Southern Circuit Touring Filmmaker Series.
 It also carries the distinction of being the only non-profit art house film theater in South Carolina.

 ADMISSION: Under $10

 Koger Center for the Arts

-DESCRIPTION: The invaluable cultural center seats 2,256 in 3 tiers for ballet, Broadway musicals, symphonies, concerts and special events, including the U.S. Youth Games and Alpha Kappa Alpha Sorority presentation, Fashionetta; home of the South Carolina Philharmonic and located on the University of South Carolina campus; built with a $15 million donation by the Koger.
+DESCRIPTION: The invaluable cultural center seats 2,256 in 3 tiers for ballet, Broadway musicals, symphonies, concerts and special events, including the U.S. Youth Games and Alpha Kappa Alpha Sorority presentation, Fashionetta.
+It is home of the South Carolina Philharmonic and located on the University of South Carolina campus.
+It was built with a $15 million donation by the Koger.